givelotus/lotusd/doc/psbt.md

 ### Workflows

-#### Multisig with multiple Bitcoin ABC instances
+#### Multisig with multiple Lotus instances

 Alice, Bob, and Carol want to create a 2-of-3 multisig address.
-They're all using Bitcoin ABC.
+They're all using Lotus.
 We assume their wallets only contain the multisig funds.
 In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `lotus-cli` is used.